mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 - Coverage reports are produced only for Autopush-rs unit tests and Merino-py unit and integration tests.

-## 3. Import CSVs to Google Spreadsheets
+## 3. Import CSVs to Google Spreadsheets & Update Trend Table Dates

+### 3.1 Import CSVs to Google Spreadsheets

-To import the generated CSVs into the 3 different Google Spreadsheets, execute the following make command:
+To import the generated CSVs into the 3 different Google Spreadsheets, execute the following make
+command:

 ```shell
 make run_google_sheet_uploader
 ```

-This will go through the `reports` folder and takes every CSV file and imports them into the right spreadsheet and tab.
+This will go through the `reports` folder and import the CSV files into the right Google spreadsheet and tab.
 This will happen based on the mapping in the `config.ini` file.

+_**Notes**:_

 - If the report being imported is a results or coverage report.
-Convert the type of the date column to 'plain text' so that the graphs display at an even cadence.
+It may be necessary to convert the type of the date column to 'plain text' so that the graphs display at an even cadence.
   - Highlight the `Date` column and in the top menu select `Format > Number > Plain text`

-3.3 Update Trend Table Dates
+### 3.2 Update Trend Table Dates

 - At the beginning of each week, in the Weekly Trends table:
   - Update the `End` date to the current monday date